Healthy Homes Assessment Wilton

 Wilton Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Wilton and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required in all Wilton and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that prove conformance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will apply during the tenure of their rental properties.

-• Property managers and private landlords should make sure their rental properties comply according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Property managers and private landlords have to make sure their rental properties comply with the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All boarder households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024